juntao/arenztopia/content/news/Issue 40.md

 Welcome to our new Science column!
 In it, we will report science news from around Arenztopia.

 On Tuesday, researchers at Olb University successfully demonstrated an experimental rocket engine being developed for the ASA.
 They fitted it onto a General Rocketry 118 rocket and launched it from Indanburg Air Force Base near New Austin.
 The rocket reached 115 miles in altitude and made 20 orbits before making a controlled reentry over the Arenztopian desert.
+The ASA said that the test was a success, and that they may be attempting to launch a satellite using the engine next month.

 ## Weather
 By Mezoir Logan